NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/spec_file_format.md

 - description : string
 ```

 Some of the groups is defined to take specific inputs.
-Groups can have these input
+Groups can have these inputs:
 ```
 - name        : The name of a data management, datastore, infrastructure or langauge.
 - ring        : The name of the ring it's place like adopt, trial, assess or hold.